mmvisualgit/TMQTT3---Pascal/README.md

 Special thanks for Jamie who write the initial version.
 If you are using my TMQTT then I would to love hear about how you’re using it, if you do appreciate it, please let me know!

+## Binaries

+The ready translates binaries are for Linux 64 and Windows 64 in the folder "Bin".
+Start the EXE without installation, this programs are portable versions.
+Linux: download the Linux binary and set the execution flag in the file.